ngs-doo/TemplaterExamples/Beginner/WordLinks/Readme.md

 WordArt can be used for tag definition.
 It will be replaced as any other regular tag.

+### Table with headers repeated on each page

+Word table can be configured so that header is repeated in each row.
+This is done via Table properties -> Row -> Options -> Repeat as header row at the top of each page.

 ### Footnotes and endnotes

 Footnote and endnotes are supported since v2.4.0